Plantago virginica

 Plantago virginica, common names hoary plantain and Virginia plantain, is a species of plant native to North America and introduced in Asia.
 It is listed as a special concern in Connecticut.
 The Kiowa use it to make garlands or wreaths for old men to wear around their heads during ceremonial dances as a symbol of health.
 It is commonly found within the continental United States in the majority of states along coastal areas and on roads, though has become an invasive species to eastern China after its introduction c.
 1980.
 It is an annual plant, blooming around the month of May.

 Description

 Plantago virginica is an annual flowering plant that possesses both male and female flowers that are arranged on a spike.
 The entire plant is often covered in numerous tiny hairs that grow on both the leaves and stem.
+The leaves are reach between 2 and 15 centimeters in length and are 0.5 to 4 centimeters wide.
 The habit of P. virginica is low-lying, it grows close to the ground.
 The seeds of P. virginica are typically of a brown hue.
 Seeds are typically around 2mm wide in size.
 Plantago virginica usually to grow less than a thousand meters above sea level.